anhvietnguyennva/go-error/README.md

 }
 ```
 - NOTE
-  - Transforming `InfraError` to `DomainError` is done in a similar way
+  - Transforming `InfraError` to `DomainError` is done in a similar way.
   - Transform errors flow: `InfraError`(if exists) => `DomainError` => `ClientError (RestAPIError, RPCError)`

 ### Register new DomainError and new RestAPIError